List of content you will read in this article:

 Difference Between CLI and GUI

-That’s the reason why many software developers use CLI more than GUI because CLI consumes less time in the configurations and development of software.
+That’s why many software developers use CLI more than GUI because CLI consumes less time in the configurations and development of software.
 If you can take care of the commands properly, CLI will save you a lot of time and effort though it takes a little time to get used to it.

 Advantages and Disadvantages of CLI